 A Tale of Two Cities, by Train

 Sit back and unwind as you watch the city, suburban life, rivers and wildflower meadows unfold in front of you from the seat of a train.
-Climb aboard and discover Germany, Italy and the UK on three beautiful train journeys.
+Climb aboard and discover Germany, Brussels, Italy and the UK on three beautiful train journeys.

 We’ve fallen back in love with the romance of train travel, favouring a meander through the countryside to the complexities of flying.